andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

 The combination of repealing tax deductions and exemptions which lower tax liability and taxing the UBI results in greater tax liabilities for all income earners.
-UBI income moves all non-head-of-household filers from the ten to the $15$ percent tax bracket.
+The UBI alone moves all non-head-of-household filers from the $10$ to the $15$ percent tax bracket.
 Total increased tax liabilities of $\$1.36$ trillion are paid largely by high income earners.
 The bottom $20$ percent pays $9.66$ percent of the increased tax liabilities while the top $20$ percent pays $41.71$ percent of the increased tax liabilities.

-There are a handful of tax-units who do see a tax cut: this is due to the repeal of the Social Security and thereforce Social Security income.
-Of the tax-units receiving a tax cut, their average Social Security income before repeal was $\$38,407$, compared to an average UBI benefit of $\$16,180$ and less than one tenth of one percent of all tax-units would see their tax liabilities decrease.
+There are a handful of tax-units who do see a tax cut: this is due to the repeal of the Social Security and therefore taxable Social Security income.
+Of the tax-units receiving a tax cut, less than one tenth of one percent of all units, their average Social Security income before repeal was $\$38,407$, compared to an average UBI benefit of $\$16,180$.

 \begin{figure}[H]
 \centering
-\caption{Average Primary Earner MTR Change by Percentile of AGI}
+\caption{Average Primary Earner MTR by Percentile of AGI}
 \includegraphics[scale=0.650]{d3}
 %\floatfoot{A note}
 \end{figure}

 \begin{figure}[H]
 \centering
-\caption{Average Secondary Earner MTR Change by Percentile of AGI}
+\caption{Average Secondary Earner MTR by Percentile of AGI}
 \includegraphics[scale=0.650]{d4}
 %\floatfoot{A note}
 \end{figure}